-Advice on separation
+Advice on separation - legal and emotional aspects

 “I am currently in an uncertain situation.
 I have been separated for two years and live in a house we built together.
 We did many things ourselves.
 I look after the house and garden myself.
 My husband rarely comes but when he does he helps a little.
 Financially, nothing is regulated.
 That bothers me a lot.
 Meanwhile I have stomach, heart and breathing problems.
 Actually, I want to sell the house.
 My husband is against it.
 I want to get a divorce.”

 Ms. A. wants to know what her legal situation is.
 She wants to be more confident with her husband and talk to him about the divorce.

 Intervention of Proitera